lastcoolnameleft/kubernetes-workshop/ssh-to-host.md

 This walkthrough is designed for users managing a Kubernetes cluster who cannot readily SSH to into their agent nodes (e.g. [AKS](https://docs.microsoft.com/en-us/azure/aks/) does not expose the agent nodes for security considerations).

+You can follow the steps on the [SSH to AKS cluster nodes](https://docs.microsoft.com/en-us/azure/aks/aks-ssh) walkthrough; however, that requires you to upload your Private SSH key which makes me uncomfortable.

 ## Assumptions

 * The SSH Public key has been installed for your user on the Agent host